ShabanShaame/CrystalSparkSandbox/DATAGRAPHNAVIGATION.md

 Antoine - contained_in_file - peopleFile (Entity)

-Antoine - bornInCity - peopleFile (Entity)
+Antoine - bornInCity - Paris (Entity)

 The two entities a considered as brother as they share the same subject "Antoine".
 Note even data refer to the same person they are two distict entities.